sandipm02/sandipm02/README.md

 #### Hey I'm Dip! 👋

-I'm a 2nd year Software Engineering Student @ the University of Calgary 👨🏼‍🎓<br>
+I'm a 2nd year SWE Student @ the University of Calgary 👨🏼‍🎓<br>
 Creating is something i've been fascinated with since I was a child.
 I hope to one day create impactful technology! 💻
 <br>